celer-network/layer2-finance-bugs/README.md

 ### 2. Go to the issues tab and create new issues

-Please follow the template belwo in your bug report
+Please follow the template below in your bug report

 #### Issue summary
 ```